Galois Theory HT25, Solvability by radicals

 we can consider

-\[f _ {G \cdot \theta} := \prod _ {\psi \in G \cdot \theta} (t - \psi) \in L[t]\]
+\[f _ {G \cdot \theta} := \prod _ {\psi \in G \cdot \theta} (t - \psi)\]

-and then $f _ {G \cdot \theta}$ has coefficients in $L^G$.
-By the result that says:
+and then $f _ {G \cdot \theta}$ has coefficients in $L^G$, and $L^G = F$ as $L/F$ is Galois.
+Thus

 \[g(t) := f _ {G \cdot \theta} (t^d)\]

-This construction means that $M$ is generated as an extension of $L$ by roots of $t^d - \psi$ for each $\psi \in G \cdot \theta$.
+$M/F$ is radical: This construction means that $M$ is generated as an extension of $L$ by roots of $t^d - \psi$ for each $\psi \in G \cdot \theta$.
+Hence $M/L$ is radical.
+Since $L/F$ is radical by induction, so is $M/F$.

-Since $hg \in F[t]$ and $M$ is generated by the roots of $hg$ together with $F$, it is also a splitting field of $hg$ over $F$.
+$M/F$ is Galois: Since $L/F$ is Galois, it is a splitting field of some $h \in F[t]$.
+As $hg \in F[t]$ and $M$ is generated by the roots of $hg$ together with $F$, it is also a splitting field of $hg$ over $F$.
+Because $F$ has characteristic $0$ (by assumption), $hg$ is separable (since any polynomial over a field of zero characteristic).
+So $M/F$ is Galois.

-So $M/F$ is a radical and Galois extension.
+So $M/F$ is a radical Galois extension.

-Since $\alpha^d = \theta$, $m _ {F _ {r-1}, \alpha} \mid t^d - \theta$ in $F _ {r-1}[t]$.
-But $t^d - \theta$ divides $g$ in $L[t]$, so there is some $q \in L[t]$ such that
+Since $\alpha^d = \theta$, we have $m _ {F _ {r-1}, \alpha} \mid t^d - \theta$ in $F _ {r-1}[t]$.
+But $t^d - \theta$ divides $g$ in $L[t]$, and so

-\[g = m _ {F _ {r-1}, \alpha} q\]
+Thus there is some $q \in L[t]$ such that $g = m _ {F _ {r-1}, \alpha} q$.

-Since $g$ splits completely in $M[t]$, we can find some $\beta \in M$ such that $m _ {F _ {r-1}, \alpha}(\beta) = 0$.
-By the result that says
+As $g$ splits completely in $M[t]$, we can find some $\beta \in M$ such that $m _ {F _ {r-1}, \alpha}(\beta) = 0$.
+Then by the result that says:

 If: